• Skip to main content

 Obstruction lights are mostly red in color so that they can be visualized from maximum distance and even during foggy conditions.
 These can be a continuously illuminated type of lamp or a flashing, revolving beacon type of lamp.

-In this this article we discuss about an easy construction of a powerful LED based obstruction light system, using minimum parts, and efficient working.
+In this this article I have explained about an easy construction of a powerful LED based obstruction light system, using minimum parts, and efficient working.

 The idea was requested by Mr. Jerry as given below: